ERNICommunity/angular-starter-project/README.md

 TODO:
-- Deactivate rules which conflict with Prettier
-- Check if AirBnB-Styleguide is available for TSLint, if yes: integrate and explain
+- Check if AirBnB-Styleguide for TSLint works, explain how to deactivate

 ### Prettier